ManLi97/Gewinnspiel/README.md

 - **Find:** `#instagram-post-placeholder`
 - **Replace with:** Actual Instagram post URL (e.g., `https://www.instagram.com/p/XXXXX/`)

+### Direct Modal Links for Instagram
+- **1000€ Modal:** Use `gewinnspielinsta.netlify.app/1000` in your Instagram bio or stories
+- This opens the page directly with the 1000€ modal displayed
+- Perfect for Instagram post links where you want users to see booking instructions immediately

 ### 3. Losungswort (Code Word)
 - **Current:** `350` (already set)
 - **Location:** `index.html` line 127 in 350€ modal